oliviascarfone/Cat-Lawn-App/README.md

 ##Task 3
 -First major issue was that the Gui class had too much functionality.
-It was doing both the construction of gui elements and had gameplay elements.
-The gameplay functionality was giving the Gui too much knowledge about other classes, so I decided to move these functions into better suited model classes.
+It was doing both the construction of gui elements and had game play elements.
+The game play functionality was giving the Gui too much knowledge about other classes, so I decided to move these functions into better suited model classes.
 Overall this increased the cohesion of my Gui class.